 What will happen in season four of Stranger Things?

 When we left Hawkins we saw Joyce and her sons Will and Jonathan, along with Eleven, packing up their home into a removal van, ready to move away.
 This means season four might see the gang separated, and the show move away from Hawkins for the first time.

 Jonathan and Nancy reconciled after tensions throughout the third season, so could we see them attempting a long-distance relationship in the future?

-In a new interview with Entertainment Weekly, creators the Duffer brothers have teased more about the “portals” which may take the characters out of Hawkins, Indiana, into different worlds.
+In a July 2020 interview with Entertainment Weekly, creators the Duffer brothers teased more about the “portals” which may take the characters out of Hawkins, Indiana, into different worlds.

 “We have the big broad strokes,” Ross said.
 “It’s just now about filling in those lines in the details.
 We’re pretty excited about where it’s potentially going to go.
 Again, like we said, it’s going to feel very different than this season.
 But I think that’s the right thing to do and I think it’ll be exciting.”

 Matt added: “I think the biggest thing that’s going to happen is it’s going to open up a little bit, not necessarily in terms of scale [or] in terms of special effects…but open up in terms of allowing portals into areas outside of Hawkins.”

 He continued: “Assuming there’s a season four, obviously the question of who that American is in that cell and then also what they’re doing with the Demogorgon, is a tease…That’s obviously going to play a huge role in a potential season four.”